-Our quarterly financial performance may fluctuate for a variety of reasons.
+Our same-store sales and quarterly financial performance may fluctuate for a variety of reasons.

-Our quarterly results of operations have fluctuated in the past and we expect them to continue to fluctuate in the future.
-A variety of factors affect our quarterly financial performance, including:
+Our same-store sales and quarterly results of operations have fluctuated in the past and we expect them to continue to fluctuate in the future.
+A variety of factors affect our same-store sales and quarterly financial performance, including:

-- a portion of a typical new center's sales (or sales we make over our e-commerce channels) coming from guests who previously visited our other existing centers; - the ability of new centers to reach profitability and maturity in line with our and our franchisees' expectations; - the timing and effectiveness of our marketing and promotional activities and those of our competitors; - the effects of severe weather events or other natural disasters; - fluctuations in the cost to us of products and services we sell; - · changes in our merchandising strategy or mix; - center closures in response to state or local regulations due to the COVID-19 pandemic or other health concerns; and - worldwide economic conditions and, in particular, the retail sales environment in the United States.
+- a portion of a typical new center's sales (or sales we make over our e-commerce channels) coming from guests who previously visited our other existing centers; - the ability of new centers to reach profitability and maturity in line with our and our franchisees' expectations; - the timing and effectiveness of our marketing and promotional activities and those of our competitors; - the effects of severe weather events or other natural disasters; - fluctuations in the cost to us of products and services we sell; - changes in our merchandising strategy or mix; - center closures in response to state or local regulations due to the COVID-19 pandemic or other health concerns; and - worldwide economic conditions and, in particular, the retail sales environment in the United States.

-Accordingly, our results, for any one fiscal quarter are not necessarily indicative of the results to be expected for any other quarter, and may even decrease, which could have a material adverse effect on our business, financial condition and results of operations.
+Accordingly, our results for any one fiscal quarter are not necessarily indicative of the results to be expected for any other quarter, and may even decrease, which could have a material adverse effect on our business, financial condition and results of operations.